 1) An SCLK kernel appropriate to the spacecraft clock identified

-by SC must be loaded at the time this function is called.
+by `sc' must be loaded at the time this routine is called.

-2) If the SCLK kernel used with this function does not map SCLK
+2) If the SCLK kernel used with this routine does not map SCLK

 directly to barycentric dynamical time, a leapseconds kernel

-must be loaded at the time this function is called.
+must be loaded at the time this routine is called.

 N.J.
 Bachman (JPL)